Internet Privacy FAQs for Web-Savvy Browsing

 What Other Ways Can I Use to Protect My Data Online That Haven’t Been Mentioned in These Internet Privacy FAQs?

-If you’re interested in additional ways of increasing security around your online activities that haven’t been listed in these Internet privacy FAQs, consider the following.
+If you’re interested in additional ways of increasing security around your online activities that haven’t been listed in these Internet privacy FAQs, consider the following ways to keep your personal information private and eliminate online privacy threats.

 - Use a VPN when online to obscure your identity and location.